 • Microsoft Teams: send chat and channel messages.

-• monday.com: create and update boards and board items.
+• Monday.com: create and update boards and board items.

 Make changes to cloud resources